shimataro/ssh-key-action/README.md

 * `replace`: replaces key
 * `ignore`: does nothing
 * `fail`: fails (default)

+### Why is it required to set `known_hosts` to `no`?
+Isn't it better to make `known_hosts` just omitable?

+It's for a heads up, in order not to omit without thinking.

+You should understand that it is not secure to SSH with no `known_hosts` file and using `StrictHostKeyChecking=no` option.
+And should set `known_hosts` to `no` ONLY IF you are using secure methods, such as SSHFP and signed server key.

 ### How do I use encrypted SSH key?